-- Disable all payment methods except Phone order in your Ecwid admin, go to Payments.
+- Disable all payment methods except Phone order in your Ecwid admin → Payments.

-- Rename it to Place order, for example.
+- Rename the Phone Order method to Place order, for example.
 You can rename it by clicking its name.

 - Make sure that all your products do not have a weight assigned.
 In this case, Ecwid will omit the Delivery options checkout step.

 - Modify your mail notifications or disable them.

 See the instructions in the article: Offering free samples.

 Sure.
 You can show the related products at checkout to encourage more sales.

 I sell digital products.
 How do I remove all the shipping stuff from checkout?

 You need to uncheck the Requires shipping or pickup boxes option if you go to your Ecwid admin, in Catalog → Products and click on a product.
 These products will be regarded as digital and thus the shipping step will be skipped at checkout.

 How long do the added products remain in the cart?

 The cart content never expires.
 It is tied to a customer's browser and will be cleared only if a customer clears their browser's local storage/cookies.
 It was implemented intentionally to increase sales for all Ecwid merchants — customers can come back to your store later and finish the purchase.

 A product added to cart doesn't affect the global store's inventory.
 It affects the look of the store for this particular customer only.
 The global inventory is changed only when the customer places their order.
 Thus, if one customer adds a product to cart, all the other customers will see the same number of items in stock for this product as you really have in your store at that moment and they can buy the product.